philbogle/listify/README.md

 ## Major Features

 *   **List Creation & Management:** Create, edit, complete, and delete lists and items.
-*   **AI Image Scanning:** Scan handwritten notes, printed text, or physical objects via camera to create/update lists.
+*   **AI Image Scanning:** Scan handwritten notes, printed text, or physical objects via camera using the 'Scan' feature to create/update lists.
-*   **Text Import:** Paste text (or use keyboard dictation on mobile devices) into a dialog; AI then converts it to a structured list (requires sign-in).
+*   **Import/Dictate:** Paste text (or use keyboard dictation on mobile devices) into a dialog using the 'Import/Dictate' feature; AI then converts it to a structured list (requires sign-in).
 *   **Image Cropping:** Option to crop images before AI processing for better accuracy.
 *   **AI Item Autogeneration:** Suggests new list items based on title and existing content (up to 50 items, requires sign-in).
 *   **User Authentication:** Google Sign-In for saving and syncing lists, and enabling AI features.